-Time Offset from Greenwich [h]: location is away from Greenwich Time.
-Areas west of Greenwich will have a positive time adjustment and areas east a negative НО URLY SURFACE DATA (S TAGE 1) Enter Hourly Surface data input file Name hourly surface data file location/name, so the model's .exe can find and use the data file thessaloniki 2018 SF File Type Hourly surface data file format which is ISHD in most cases The other older formats are ISHD CD-144, SAMSON, HUSWO, and TD-3280 Enter the station identifier: WMO weather station ID where the hourly surface measurements were taken 99999 (when bla) Station latitude in decimal degrees Weather station latitude (where the hourly surface measurements were taken) 40.533N Station longitude in decimal degrees weather station longitude (where the hourly surface measurements were taken) 22.967E Time Offset from Greenwich [h] number of time zones the location is away from Greenwich Time.
-Areas west of Greenwich will have a positive time adjustment and areas east a negative -2 Station elevation [m] Elevation from the means sea level of the station where the hourly surface measurements were taken 7.00 SECTROS (STAGE 3) Wind measured at height [m] Anemometer height (usually 10 m) 10 Specify sector period: See appendix ANNUAL How many sectors would you like to add (Max 12) See appendix 2 Starting sector: See appendix 90 270 Ending sector: See appendix 270 90
+Time Offset from Greenwich [h]: number of time zones the location is away from -2

+Greenwich Time.
+Areas west of Greenwich will

+have a positive time

+adjustment and areas east a negative

+НО URLY SURFACE DATA (S TAGE 1)

+Enter Hourly Surface data hourly surface data file thessaloniki 2018 SF

+input file Name location/name, so the 110 ~1

+model's .exe can find and use the data file

+File Type Hourly surface data file format which is ISHD in most cases ISHD

+The other older formats are CD-144, SAMSON, HUSWO, and TD-3280

+Enter the station identifier: WMO weather station ID where the hourly surface measurements were taken ' /

+Station latitude in decimal degrees Weather station latitude (where the hourly surface measurements were taken) 40.533N

+Station longitude in decimal weather station longitude 22.967E

+degrees (where the hourly surface measurements were taken)

+Time Offset from Greenwich [h] number of time zones the location is away from -2

+Greenwich Time.
+Areas west of Greenwich will

+have a positive time

+adjustment and areas east a negative

+Station elevation [m] Elevation from the means 7.00

+sea level of the station where the hourly surface

+measurements were taken

+SECTROS (STAGE 3)

+Wind measured at height [m] Anemometer height (usually 10 m) 10

+Specify sector period: See appendix ANNUAL

+How many sectors would you like to add (Max 12) See appendix 2

+Starting sector: See appendix 90 270

+Ending sector: See appendix 270 90 90